World Scout Moot taking Aussies to Portugal

 “I did the numbers – every Rover that is going to this World Moot in Portugal would never have been to one before, because it would have been eight years since the last one, so the whole generation of Rovers would have come and gone.”

-With applications for the World Scout Moot Australian Contingent now open, Steven and his team are excitedly sharing many of the plans around the event.
+While applications for the World Scout Moot Australian Contingent have now closed, Steven and his team are continuing to excitedly share many of the plans around the event.
 Because this adventure does not need to just be a trip to Portugal – contingent members can also register for the pre-tour to Spain from 15-23 July and/or the post-tour in Morocco from 4-13 August.

 Steven said it was a great way to experience an amazing part of the world.